jeremyfix/dcejs/README.md

 If you want to use NoMachine, you should also install the [NoMachine client](http://www.nomachine.com)

-If you want to start X11 application, on Windows, you can install [XMin](https://sourceforge.net/projects/xming/).
+If you want to start X11 application, on Windows, you can install [XMing](https://sourceforge.net/projects/xming/).

+If you want to start X11 application, on MacOS, you can install XQuartz.
+In addition, you must allow local network connections in the settings of XQuartz.
+Finally, you must run `xhost +` in a terminal before running a X11 application with dcejs.

 ## Installing